Maboroshy/midi-scripter/docs/overview.md

 ## 1. Ports

-There are two port types: input ports and output ports.
+There are three port types: input, output and input/output (i/o) ports.

+The i/o port is implemented as a wrapper that combines input and output ports together and acts like both.

-Port are typically declared as `port_class(name_or_adress)` or `port_class ()` for those that don't need a name.
-For detailed information on how to declare specific ports, refer to the API documentation.
+Port are typically declared as `port_class(name_or_address)` or `port_class()` (for those that don't need a name or address).
+For detailed information on specific ports, refer to the API documentation.

 Virtual MIDI ports can be created with `MidiIn('Virtual port name', virtual=True)` (installed [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) required for Windows).
-Virtual MIDI ports can be used to write proxy scripts, like the one above.
+Virtual MIDI ports can be used to write proxy scripts like the one above.

-Port declaration is all you need to use the port, the starter function does the rest.
+Port declaration is all you need to use the port.

-The starter function opens all declared ports, input ports start to feed incoming messages to subscribed callables.
+The starter function opens all declared ports, input ports start feeding incoming messages to subscribed callables.

-Callables or any other Python code can use `output_port.send(msg)` to send messages.
+Input and i/o ports can [subscribe callables with the decorator](#3-calls).

+Output and i/o ports can send messages with `output_port.send(msg)`.

 Available ports: